slackmoehrle/programmers-guide/chapters/cocos.md

 * A unified setup for both __Cocos2d-x__ and __Cocos__.
 This allows you to stay up to date with the latest __Cocos2d-x__ releases.
 This includes using precompiled binaries and source code, in a single place.
-* Easy integration with __SDKBOX__ for 3rd party services: Facebook, IAP and many more.
+* Easy integration with __SDKs__ for 3rd party services: Facebook, IAP and many more.
 * Developers a channel to provide feedback and get support, directly within __Cocos__, making it simple to contact the engine team for help.